 (I know that sounds incredibly abstract, but stick with me here!)
 What I mean by that is, when you think about your session and the images you’d like to have from it, does your mind immediately picture a wide-open, natural setting?
 Or do you picture a downtown street wedged between old buildings that are just brimming with character?
 Do you want a specific natural element in your images, like trees, fields, mountains, or water?
 Do you want a setting with a modern, urban feel or more of a timeless, classic vibe?
-I know LOTS of great session locations in and around the NRV, so if you can put your finger on a specific “feel” or element you want included in your session, we’ll be able to narrow down our choices to a location that has just what you’re looking for!
+I know LOTS of great session locations all over Virginia (and even a few in the Carolinas!), so if you can put your finger on a specific “feel” or element you want included in your session, we’ll be able to narrow down our choices to a location that has just what you’re looking for!

 Mandy and Bryan knew they wanted an urban an engagement session location that would showcase the water and views of the city they love – and the Potterfield Bridge and Brown’s Island Park near downtown Richmond was the perfect location to do just that!